 - Melita Honey Farm, Chudleigh

-Jennifer Stackhouse is a renowned Australian garden writer, editor and author of several gardening books who moved from NSW in July 2014 to a one-acre Barrington garden in Tasmania’s lush northwest to an interstate garden group.
+Jennifer Stackhouse is a renowned Australian garden writer, editor and author of several gardening books who moved from NSW in July 2014 to a one-acre garden in Tasmania’s lush northwest.
 She was attracted by the timber Federation home set in an old garden with a small orchard and mature trees that had been lovingly planted and tended for 28 years by keen gardeners.
 The area she now calls home enjoys a cool climate with high rainfall and has rich red soil.
 We’ll be able to admire foxgloves, poppies, peonies, clematis, roses, rhododendrons and dogwoods, hear about the changes she has made and what it’s like making a ‘cool’ change.

-Many people think that Wychwood is one of Tasmania’s finest garden and today you get to decide for yourself.
-Wychwood was nothing more than a paddock in 1991 and today mixes sweeping borders of rare perennials and heritage roses with an outstanding contemporary design unlike any other garden we visit.
+Many people think that Wychwood is one of Tasmania’s finest garden.
+It was nothing more than a paddock in 1991 and today mixes sweeping borders of rare perennials and heritage roses with an outstanding contemporary design unlike any other garden we visit.
 The garden is a work of art with inspired planning and use of materials and plants that ranges from subtle to surprising.
 The most talked about and photographed feature of the 1-hectare garden is a medieval turf labyrinth but you’ll also love the winding privet hedges, a heritage apple orchard with resident geese, birch copse, water features and woodland.

 Bees do much more than just pollinate and at Melita Honey Farm you can look into a glass-backed hive and see the queen bee laying eggs and the workers spinning the nectar into liquid gold!
 They produce 50 varieties of honey, nougat and 12 flavours of honey ice cream.
-How sweet is that!
 (Overnight Peppers Seaport Hotel, Launceston) BL

 - Farewell Lunch at Josef Chromy Wines